titaniummonk/tifw/wesleysteehouwer/content/withoutchaosclub/_index.md

 ---
 <footer>
-**Investment Disclaimer**: Only invest what you can afford to lose.
+<b>Investment Disclaimer</b>: Only invest what you can afford to lose.
 All investments carry inherent risks including the potential loss of principal.
 The Without Chaos Club targets up to 50x returns over 20-year investment horizons, but past performance does not guarantee future results.
 Investors should carefully consider their risk tolerance and investment objectives before participating in any investment strategy.
 </footer>